OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <div class="note" markdown="1">
 !!! note
     The image packaging system is delivered as part of the OpenIndiana userland.
-    As such, the pkg related man pages are not available on the illumos.org website.
+    As such, the pkg-related man pages are not available on the illumos.org website.
     These pages are only available by running the man page viewer locally on your system.
 </div>